TO QUALIFY TO BE A PEER REVIEWED INSPECTOR, THE INSPECTOR MUST FIRST HAVE SHOWN THE HIGHEST ETHICS NEEDED FOR THIS DIFFICULT SERVICE:

 The inspector should only consider and used for evaluations the maintenance and installation, any standards or instructions, in effect at the time of sale and installation

-The inspector will submit a report without intent to confuse or mislead.
-The inspector should only use presentations, programs, or reports that simplify for evaluations by the judging parties all the facts without intent to mislead for purposes to render a bias report
+The inspector will submit a report without the intent to confuse or mislead.
+The inspector should only use presentations, programs, or reports that simplify for evaluations by the judging parties.
+All of the facts are to be reported without the intent to mislead for purposes to render a bias report.

 The inspector, no matter who the questioner is, unless in a deposition or trail or under court orders by a judge, respect 100% confidentially.

 If, during the examination, the inspector informs the commissioning party his findings are not in his best interest, any attempts to influence by inspection fees or threats of future work to change the evaluation, the inspector will terminate the inspection immediately.

 The inspector shall evaluate all the facts, without embellishing the facts to favor the commissioning party.
 The inspector will inspect the flooring without bias, by the industry standards.